Celebrity Big Brother viewers call out Louis Walsh for ‘incredibly rude’ comment

 After entering the house, he was sent into a secret lair with Osbourne, who was tasked with “judging” which three housemates gave the worst first impressions.

-Here, Walsh and Obsourne could be seen commenting on each new arrival, with Walsh in particular paying attention to people’s appearance.
+Here, Walsh and Obsourne, who are proving to be outspoken housemates, could be seen commenting on each new arrival, with Walsh in particular paying attention to people’s appearance.
 At one stage, he wondered if Real Housewives of Cheshire star Lauren Simon “has had a bit of work”, and said that “forgetful” Coronation Street actor Colson Smith had “big ears”.

 But it’s a moment in Tuesday night’s episode (5 March) that raised eyebrows among viewers.
 It arrived when Walsh spotted Simon sitting on one of the few double beds in the bedroom.